 A very actor-centric look at some neurotic showbiz denizens coming apart at the seams during a drug-driven long day’s journey into night, “The Anniversary Party” is well observed in many particulars but is too familiar in its basic trajectory to be fresh or compelling.
-This is more a curiosity item than a pic to trigger genuine enthusiasm, which spells modest B.O. when it opens domestically next month.
+Fine Line release will attract some interest on the specialized circuit by virtue of the unusual pairing of thesps Jennifer Jason Leigh and Alan Cumming as joint writer-directors, prominent thesps such as Gwyneth Paltrow and Kevin Kline appearing as approximate versions of themselves and some very good digital video shooting by John Bailey.
+All the same, this is more a curiosity item than a pic to trigger genuine enthusiasm, which spells modest B.O. when it opens domestically next month.

 Script adheres strictly to the format used in innumerable legit dramas over the decades in which the characters bare their innermost secrets — if not their souls — in the course of an increasingly uninhibited and confrontational social occasion.
 Traditionally, heavy booze intake has been the key to popping everyone’s skeletons out of their closets; here, it’s the drug ecstasy that loosens everyone up and puts them in a confessional mode.